Skip to Content

 If you’re trying to figure out what you want to do with life but don’t want to commit to a full year of formal teaching abroad, opting for a homestay teaching situation could be a perfect choice.

-There are Workaway teaching, conversation practice, and tutoring opportunities all over the world, so if you have a place you really want to visit, type it into the search on the Workaway site, and see where the closest gig takes you!
+So if you have a place you really want to visit, type it into the search on the Workaway site, and see where the closest gig takes you!

 3. Teaching Online

-As these are remote roles, you can do them from anywhere that has a solid internet connection, giving you the flexibility to work where you want and avoid countries with the expensive cost of living rates.
+This gives you the flexibility to work where you want and avoid countries with expensive cost of living rates.

 a mug next to a laptop with students on Zoom classroom

-Of course, some online teaching companies do still require a degree, but many operate on a tutor or conversational practice basis where being a native speaker or doing a basic level of training is enough.
+But many operate on a tutor or conversational practice basis where being a native speaker or doing a basic level of training is enough.

-This way, you can sort of operate as your own boss, picking the number of students that you want to take on and scheduling it around their timezone and yours.
+You pick the number of students that you want to take on and schedule it around their timezone and yours.

 This is a great option if you’re looking for some extra money without the commitment of a full-time teaching contract.

-If you’re looking for a more flexible way to get some teaching experience and earn some spending money for your travels, online teaching and tutoring is the way to do it.
+If you’re looking for a more flexible way to get some teaching experience and earn some spending money for your travels, online teaching, and tutoring is the way to do it.

 It’s also a great option if you want to walk straight into an English teaching role abroad without having to do in-country training.